-Raising Consciousness, Developing Competency, Growing Courage as Diversity and Inclusion Change Agents
+Raising Consciousness, Developing Competency, and Growing Courage

 The EuroCaucus is an intensive and interactive learning process that provides white male leaders with the competence, confidence and courage to be the change they wish to see at work and in their personal lives.